julian36alvarez/Notas/Notas/Inglés para Entrevistas de Trabajo/Notas.md

 It’s always important to be completely honest.
 Even if nobody noticed, I would definitely address the mistake I made by trying to solve it and asking for help if I need it.

+## 23. Questions for the interviewer.

+How would you describe the company culture?

+What do you like most about working here?

+How do you define and measure success for this role?

+What do you think is the most challenging aspect of this position?

+Are there opportunities for professional growth?